istio/community/ROLES.md

 * Run their working group as outlined in the [Working Group Processes](WORKING-GROUP-PROCESSES.md) document.

-* Design/proposal approval authority over the area / component, though escalation to the technical oversight committee is possible.
+* Design/proposal approval authority over the area / component, though escalation to the <a href="./TECH-OVERSIGHT-COMMITTEE.md">technical oversight committee</a> is possible

-* Perform issue triage on GitHub.
+* Perform issue triage on GitHub

 * Apply/remove/create/delete GitHub labels and milestones